 Any profit, loss, receipt, or payment of a finance lease agreement entered into prior to 1 April 2018 can be computed in accordance with the respective provisions of the Inland Revenue Act, No. 10 of 2006.

-According to the provisions of Inland Revenue Act No. 24 of 2017, payments made under finance lease agreements entered into after 1 April 2018 shall be treated as interest and a repayment of capital under a loan made by a lessor to lessee, and accordingly interest payments on a finance lease are deductible on arriving the profits and income while capital allowances are claimable on leased asset by the lessee.
+According to the provisions of Inland Revenue Act No. 24 of 2017, payments made under finance lease agreements entered into after 1 April 2018 shall be treated as interest and a repayment of capital under a loan made by a lessor to lessee, and accordingly interest payments on a finance lease are deductible in arriving at the profits and income, while capital allowances are claimable on leased assets by the lessee.

 Termination gratuities paid to employees on cessation of business and contributions made by an employer to an employee’s account with a pension, provident, or savings fund or savings society approved by the CGIR are deductible.

 Any royalty or ground rent payable is deductible, subject to the general rule of being incurred in the production of income during the year.

 Interest, fines, and penalties paid or payable to a government or a political subdivision of a government of any country for breach of any written law are not deductible for tax purposes.